kz26/PyExcelerate/README.md

 ## Support
-Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.
-**Please base all pull requests against the dev branch.
+Please use the GitHub Issue Tracker and pull request system to report bugs/issues and submit improvements/changes, respectively.  **Pull requests should be based against the dev branch.
 All changes to code should be accompanied by a test when appropriate.** We use the Nose testing framework.